tinkerhub/maker-station/Web Dev/Backend/Frameworks/Python based/Django.md

 ### 🛠️ Get into action

-A few projects you can build to implement the concepts you have learned above:
+Small and Easy projects to test what you have learned so far

 - Create a simple todo-list.
 Use django models to store to the database.
-    - You will get understanding of templates and Models

-- Create a microblog using all the features we learned. ie, templates, models, authentication, database models.
-Try to add features like comments, likes etc.

-- Create an E-Commerce application.
-Get familiar with integrating payment gateway checkout [Razorpay](https://razorpay.com/) and [stripe](https://stripe.com/)
+- Create a owner-pet model to understand database relationship (Use the admin interface to add and delete data)

+- Use a css framework like [bootstrap](https://getbootstrap.com/) to create a base template, Extend the view and generate dynamic contents using data from the database

 ---
 ## 🔖 Resource Pool